A Priori Sampling of Transition States with Guided Diffusion: Discussion

 In this work, we introduce ASTRA, a workflow that reconceptualizes TS sampling as an inference-time guidance task of generative models by leveraging a pretrained score-based model conditioned on known metastable states and physical forces.
 Our method composes learned distributions with Score-Based Interpolation (SBI) to target directly the dividing surface of equal density, while the Score-Aligned Ascent (SAA) mechanism steers the sampling process towards transition states.
 This approach successfully locates the TS ensemble regions with high precision and discovers competing reaction pathways in chemical systems, as demonstrated on alanine dipeptide, chignolin, and an electrocyclical reaction, without any prior knowledge of the underlying transition mechanisms.

 The \textit{a priori} sampling of transition states is primarily enabled by the synergetic use of SBI and SAA.
 The implicit probabilistic definition of the transition state region by SBI provides a clear advantage over classical interpolation methods, such as linear or geodesic interpolation, that require carefully selected starting structures to ensure diversity.
-Yet, in the alanine dipeptide benchmark only a guidance scale of 1.0 with Isodensity Interpolation enables the sampling of all three transition states, because a larger guidance scale tends to collapse the samples in high-density modes.
+Yet, in the alanine dipeptide benchmark, only a guidance scale of 1.0 with Isodensity Interpolation enables sampling of all three transition states; larger guidance scales tend to collapse the samples onto high-density modes.
 Enhancing the diversity of samples on the PES during SBI could further improve the robustness, particularly in systems exhibiting complex, multi-pathway reaction dynamics.

+For convergence to a reliable MEP and saddle point, traditional minimum energy path algorithms such as NEB rely on a good initial path interpolating reasonable structures between minimized endpoints.
+When this assumption is met and the interpolated path passes close to the relevant saddle, NEB is highly accurate.
+In our alanine dipeptide benchmark, NEB initialized from minimized geodesic interpolation recovers both main TSs with TS structures of comparable RMSD to ASTRA (Table~\ref{tab:geo_lin_neb}).
+However, starting from linear Cartesian interpolation between the same minimized endpoints, NEB converges along only one of the two main pathways and misses the other TS (Figure~\ref{fig:abl:lin_min_neb}), because the linear path passes through high-energy, sterically clashing intermediates that bias the optimization toward a single basin of attraction.
+NEB performance degrades further when endpoints are not energy-minimized: from non-minimized geodesic interpolation, almost all images become unstable during NEB optimization (Table~\ref{tab:geo_lin_neb}).

-To guarantee convergence, traditional minimum energy path algorithms such as the NEB require both a good initial mechanistic path and high-quality structures.
-For example, NEB fails to converge a linearly interpolated path between the two states.
-In contrast, SAA leverages the difference of scores, emulating a reaction coordinate that connects the two basins at a low latent level.
-As such, the optimization is less bound by the physicality of the guess structures as we map them back to the data manifold with subsequent denoising.
-This robustness enables SAA to converge the two main TS in the alanine dipeptide system, even when initialized from a linear interpolation in Cartesian space.
-We refer to Appendix~\ref{analysis_ASTRA} for an extended analysis and key methodological details of the method.
+In contrast, SAA leverages the difference of conditional scores, emulating a reaction coordinate that connects the two basins at a low latent level.
+Because the optimization is performed in latent space and the resulting samples are projected back onto the data manifold via the remaining denoising steps, SAA is less constrained by the physicality of the initial guess structures.
+This robustness allows SAA to recover both main TSs in the alanine dipeptide system from linearly interpolated paths, where NEB recovers only one, and from non-minimized geodesic paths, where NEB fails entirely.
+We refer to Appendix~\ref{analysis_ASTRA} for an extended analysis and methodological details.